tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 USE GRAPH financialGraph

 # create a query
-CREATE OR REPLACE QUERY q2a (string accntName) SYNTAX v3 {
+CREATE OR REPLACE QUERY q2a (string acctName) SYNTAX v3 {

   //Declare a local sum accumulator to add values.
 Each vertex has its own accumulator of the declared type
   //The vertex instance is selected based on the FROM clause pattern.